 There are quite some tools that allow us to design and manipulate sheet metals.
 As a big fan of the direct editing paradigm (that's likely because I am not an engineer and simply appreciate responsive UI), I'd pay particular attention to the software packages capable of recognizing "dumb" models for subsequent unfolding:

 I am sure there're many more tools to do the recognition and unfolding job, but I never tried or heard about such their capacities (shame on me).
 The only free package available among all existing options is, of course, FreeCAD with its unfolding algorithm by Ulrich Brammer.

-Unlike SpaceClaim or CAD Processor, FreeCAD (ver.
+Unlike SpaceClaim, FreeCAD (ver.
 0.18) seems to leave possible self-overlappings of a flat pattern undetected.
 However, that's not a big deal, as such verification (based on OpenCascade's Booleans) can easily be added (if someone wishes to contribute that to FreeCAD).
 We will touch on some of the nuances of sheet metal processing in the future series of MG.

 Sheet metal unfolding in FreeCAD.
 It's not bad at all.